pcafrica/advanced_programming_2025-2026/lectures/07/07-c++_stl2_move.md

 It implements the `*` and `->` dereferencing operators as well, so it can be used as a normal pointer.
 Moreover, it provides copy constructors and assignment operators.

-The default constructor produces an empty (null) shared pointer, and you can check if a `std::shared_ptr` is empty by testing `if (ptr)` or using it in a boolean context.
+The default constructor produces an empty (null) shared pointer, and you can check if a `std::shared_ptr` is empty by testing it in boolean conditions such as `if (ptr)`.

 We can swap, move, get, and release a `std::shared_ptr` just as we do with `std::unique_ptr`.